• Skip to primary navigation

 If your dressing is too thin, you can use a little xanthan gum mixed in with the sugar substitute to thicken it.
 Xanthan gum doesn't require heat to thicken, so it works great in dressings.

-If you are keto or eating low carb, I really recommend you pick up some xanthan gum for thickening.
+If you are keto or eating low carb, I really recommend you pick up some (affiliate link)xanthan gum for thickening.
 It also works great with hot foods, but you must add the xanthan gum to either a dry ingredient or a fat before adding to the sauce/dressing you want thickened or it will clump.

 Vinegar